African Union reinstates Mali ahead of military action

 Mali remains crippled by twin crises.
 The leadership in Bamako is still divided after the coup and the north of the country is occupied by Islamic militants.

-The proposed path to elections was part of a "strategic concept" endorsed by the council that outlined measures including defence and security reforms to help end the turmoil in Mali.
+The proposed path to elections was part of a "strategic concept" endorsed by the council that outlined measures including defense and security reforms to help end the turmoil in Mali.

 "The road map provides for elections to be held 12 months after the return to constitutional order, meaning April," Lamamra told Reuters after the meeting.